 Hanton City Trail is not marked, but the road will soon turn from paved to dirt as a steel commercial building on the right side of the street sits at the beginning of Hanton City Trail from Route 7 North, off exit 8b from route 295 north.
-The road is winding and will continue for about half a mile before a sharp left turn leading to a clearing.
+The winding road will continue for about half a mile before a sharp left turn leads to a clearing.
 Once in the clearing, a trail can be found that will lead to Hanton City.

 Napatree Point, RI Ghost Community

-There are no residents in the area, and the old road has vanished in time, but objects from the past can still be found buried at the point.
+The area has no residents, and the old road has vanished.
+Still, items from the town’s past may be buried at the point, waiting to be found.
 The military fort in the area appears on military documents as an abandoned fort and offers quite the expedition.
-The fort is noted to have multiple levels, tunnels, stairs, and doorways that have been hidden in the sand and covered by plant life.
+The fort is noted to have multiple levels, tunnels, stairs, and doorways hidden in the sand, covered by plant life.

 Since the road to Napatree Point was destroyed and washed away in the hurricane, there is no close parking or drivable access to the military fort.
-After parking in town, it is a mile hike along the beach until the fort becomes visible.
+After parking in town, enjoy the mile hike along the beach until the fort becomes visible.

 History of Rhode Island

 Rhode Island is the smallest of all U.S. states, measuring 48 miles long and only 37 miles wide.
-It is easy to understand why there is a lack in the number of ghost towns.
+It is easy to understand why there is a lack of ghost towns.

-May 4, 1776, Rhode Island was the first colony to renounce allegiance to England’s king.
-Today, May 4th, is recognized as Rhode Island’s Independence Day.
+On May 4, 1776, Rhode Island was the first colony to renounce allegiance to England’s king.
+Presently, May 4th is recognized as Rhode Island’s Independence Day.
 Rhode Island is the only state still celebrating the end of WWII on V-Day, the second Monday of August.

 Haunted and Terrifying Places in Rhode Island

-Naturally, talking about ghost towns will lead to questions and interests in haunted areas and buildings.
-While there is only one ghost town in Rhode Island, there are plenty of haunted and terrifying places to discover for those that seek the adrenaline thrill of paranormal events.
+Naturally, talking about ghost towns will lead to questions and interest in haunted areas and buildings.
+While there is only one currently documented ghost town in Rhode Island, there are plenty of haunted and terrifying places to discover for those that seek the adrenaline thrill of paranormal events.

 City Hall in Providence, RI, is also noted to be haunted.
-The City Hall staff have witnessed chairs moving on their own, heard whispering in empty rooms, and can smell cigar smoke at times, also coming from empty spaces.
-The reason behind the paranormal activity is thought to be from Mayor Doyle, who is buried within the building.
+The City Hall staff have witnessed chairs moving independently, heard whispering in empty rooms, and can smell cigar smoke from empty spaces.
+The paranormal activity is thought to be from Mayor Doyle, buried within the building.

 Cumberland Public Library was once a monastery before being turned into a library.
 A frequent ghost story from the library involves a monk moving books from one place to another.
-Other stories include the library’s entire surrounding area as being haunted as unexplained screams can be heard throughout the grounds where Native Americans killed nine militiamen in a historical time.
+Other stories include the library’s entire surrounding area as being haunted as unexplained screams can be heard throughout the grounds where Native Americans killed nine militiamen.

 The homestead of Nathanael Greene in Coventry, RI, is known to have phantom footsteps, disembodied screams, and doors opening and closing on their own.
 The homestead was the home of General Nathanael Greene, who served during the Revolutionary War.

-In Exeter, the Ladd School has an infamous history of being a school for those with criminal records, being mentally ill, promiscuous women, and other undesirable people in society.
+In Exeter, the Ladd School has an infamous history of being a school for those with criminal records, mentally ill, promiscuous women, and other undesirable people.
 The school was founded in 1908 and was the location of many horrible stories ranging from staff harming patients and students, individuals committing crimes against each other, harsh treatments, and forced sterilizations, to name a few.
 This building is considered one of the most haunted abandoned places in the state.

 The Breakers Mansion in Newport, RI, is one of the most haunted mansions in Rhode Island and one of America’s largest National Historic Landmarks.
-Built in the early 1900s, the Breakers Mansion property includes gardens, ocean views, a private beach, and the ghost of Alice Vanderbilt, the wife of Cornelius Vanderbilt and the original owner.
-Alice died in 1934 and has been often seen throughout the mansion with a never-changing description over the years.
+Constructed in the early 1900s, the Breakers Mansion property includes gardens, ocean views, a private beach, and the ghost of Alice Vanderbilt.
+Mrs. Vanderbilt was the wife of Cornelius Vanderbilt, the original owner.
+Alice died in 1934 and has often been seen throughout the mansion with a never-changing description.

 Belcourt Castle, also in Newport, RI, is famous for a ghost of a monk and the haunted furniture.
-Two chairs are known to move and forcibly remove anyone who tries to use either of them when sitting or leaning against.
-Also, look out for the suit of armor that is said to be haunted as well.
+Two chairs are known to move and forcibly remove anyone who tries to use them when sitting or leaning against them.
+Also, look out for the suit of armor that is haunted.